-Turning Earth has partnered with Aikan A/S to bring the first integrated dry fermentation high solids anaerobic digestion and in-vessel composting facility to the Northeast where it will it recycle the municipal and commercial organic waste streams of over 16 municipalities and communities in central Connecticut.
+Turning Earth has partnered with Aikan A/S to bring the first integrated dry fermentation high solids anaerobic digestion and in-vessel composting facility to the Northeast where it will it recycle municipal and commercial food waste to create renewable energy, compost and sustainable local agriculture.

 On February 21, 2017, Turning Earth received its Permit to Construct and Operate a Volume Reduction Plant for Composting and Anaerobic Digestion of Source Separated Organic Materials from the Connecticut Department of Energy and Environmental Protection.

-- 40,000 cubic yards of rich, fertile compost and soils
+- 40,000 cubic yards of rich, fertile compost – just a 5% increase in organic matter quadruples soil’s ability to hold water.

 - High quality local jobs at the facility, both during construction and throughout the Turning Earth Central Connecticut value chain